inside.ewu.edu

 MUSC 441.
 MUSIC METHODS FOR ELEMENTARY MUSIC SPECIALISTS.
 3 Credits.

-Methods and materials for teaching a complete music program in the first six grades.
+Methods and materials for teaching a complete music program in first through sixth grades.

 MUSC 445.
 CHORAL METH/MAT SEC SCHOOL.
 2 Credits.

-The course helps students develop a sequential choral program in the secondary schools.
+Assists music education students to develop a sequential choral program for teaching music in the K-12 schools.

 MUSC 446.
 INSTRUMENTAL METHODS/MATERIALS.
 2 Credits.

-This course is designed to impart the skills and knowledge to design and direct instructional experience for bands and orchestra in the secondary schools.
+Designed to impart the skills and knowledge to design and direct the instructional experience for bands and orchestra in the K-12 music programs.

 Pre-requisites: MUSC 203.

-This course helps music education majors develop skills in the jazz idiom.
-It includes techniques and materials for basic jazz piano, improvisation and ensemble direction.
+Helps music education majors develop teaching skills in the Jazz and Commercial Music idioms.
+Includes techniques and materials for popular styles, basic jazz piano, improvisation and ensemble direction.

 MUSC 450.
 INTEGRATING MUSIC INTO ELEMENTARY CLASSROOM COURSES.
 3 Credits.